 Thailand Travel Advice: Why You Should Ignore Scary News Media Warnings

-If you read the mainstream newspapers, you may have seen one of many recent articles concerning the safety of Thailand for travellers.
+If you read the mainstream newspapers, you may have seen one of many recent articles concerning the safety of Thailand for travellers, and proposing to offer Thailand travel advice.
 In most of these articles, incidents of scams, muggings, unprovoked attacks, terrorist bombings, and even deaths are listed.
 If you’ve never been to the beautiful country of Thailand and you read one of these fear-inducing articles, I wouldn’t blame you for being put off visiting.

 Just yesterday, a member of an online travel group I’m part of shared a news article with the headline, “Thailand’s Dark Side: Why You Really Shouldn’t Visit Koh Tao”, with the question of whether she should rethink her South East Asia travel plans and skip Thailand altogether.